History of Scandinavia: Post-war

 After the war, all of the Scandinavian countries agreed that some form of mutual defense policy was necessary.
 They began to discuss a Scandinavian defence union.
 The three Scandinavian countries would, if they had entered into an alliance, have remained separate sovereign countries but acted as a single bloc in foreign policy and security issues.
 The proposed union was being discussed by a joint Scandinavian committee during the winter of 1948–1949, but the Cold War tension between the United States and the Soviet Union, and preparations for a western alliance that would result in the North Atlantic Treaty overshadowed the effort.
 When it became known that the western alliance would not be able to supply the Scandinavian countries with armaments before meeting their own pressing needs, this issue ultimately proved to be the turning point for Norway, which resigned from the talks.
 Denmark was still willing to enter into an alliance with Sweden, but the Swedes saw few advantages in this and the proposal fell.
 Norway and Denmark subsequently became signatory parties of the North Atlantic Treaty and members of NATO.
-Sweden remained neutral after a heated debate.
+Sweden remained neutral after a heated debate, but eventually joined on 7 March 2024, following the Russian invasion of Ukraine.